DjangoAdminHackers/django-linkcheck/README.rst

 #.
 Install app to somewhere on your Python path

 #.
-Add something along the lines of ``examples/linklists.py`` to every app that:
+Add something along the lines of ``examples/linklists.py`` to every app that

-  #) either produces content that could contain links or images
+   either:

+  #) has models that contain content (e.g. url/image fields, chunks of markup
+     or anything that gets transformed into a IMG or HREF when displayed
-  #) can be the target of a link (and if so should provide a get_absolute_url
+  #) can be the target of a link - i.e. is addressed by a url - in this case
-     method so we can grab it's url)
+     make sure it has an instance method named 'get_absolute_url'

 #.
 Syncdb